yacinebenchehida/Ithominii_convergence/SNPs_calling/README.md

 ## 1) Mapping

-- The folder 1_mapping contains the script that were used to map the reads to the reference genome using bwa mem, transform the sam into a bam file and then sort the reads in the bam file:
+- The folder 1_mapping contains the scripts that were used to map the reads to the reference genome using bwa mem, transform the sam into a bam file and then sort the reads in the bam file:

 ``` bash
 bwa mem -t 12 $ref_genome R1.fastq.gz R2.fastq.gz | samtools view -bSh |samtools sort -o sorted.bam